SWittouck/pangenome-toolkit/README.md

 ## How to run

-Step 1: clone the repository:
+Step 1: clone this repository:

     git clone https://github.com/SWittouck/pangenome-toolkit.git